elabftw/elabdoc/doc/install-freebsd.rst

 This howto was made on FreeBSD 11.0.
 It uses nginx as a webserver.
 I'll describe all the steps, but you don't need to follow all of them if you already have a webserver running of course. eLabFTW version is 1.6.0.

+If you want to use OpenBSD, I have made a full tutorial `here <https://nicolascarpi.github.io/install/2017/07/11/openbsd.html>`_.

 Installing a FEMP stack
 -----------------------